The selection process for our annual graduate intake involves a number of stages and runs over several months.

 Candidates who progress to this next stage of the process will be invited to complete online testing.
 The test is designed to assess critical thinking and decision making abilities, and is not something that we expect you to study for.

-Candidates who progress to Stage 3 of the process will be required to complete a written exercise and a one way video interview.
+Candidates who progress to Stage 3 of the process will be required to complete a one way video interview.

 The one way video interview provides the committee with a more rounded view of candidates, including how they think on their feet and how they present themselves.